OneDeadKey/kalamine/README.rst

     xkalamine list us --all           # list all layouts for US English xkalamine list --all              # list all layouts, ordered by locale

-Note that updating xkb will delete every layouts installed using ``xkalamine install``.

-Using ``xkalamine`` with ``sudo`` currently supposes kalamine has been installed as root (hopefully in a pyenv).
-Which really sucks, and we’re working on a better solution.
+Note that updating XKB will delete all layouts installed using ``sudo xkalamine install``.
+Besides, using ``xkalamine`` with ``sudo`` supposes kalamine has been installed as root — hopefully in a pyenv:

 .. code-block:: bash